zhouhongjian/ZHJchinoiserie-Jeykll-Theme/README.md

 A chinoiserie theme of Jekyll.

 I may write the usage of it later.

-*If you use unix-like operation,you don't viev the following content.*
+**If you use unix-like operation,you don't viev the following content.**
+---
 I provide it for a test now.
 Also, it is a normal project with jekyll.